vramirez1/gae_exercise/README.md

 The templates folder is holding all the templates that the webapp2 framework will be parsing.
 The static folder is for static files that will be accessed directly.
 The favicon.ico is the icon displayed by the navigator in the tab._
+8. Remove the lines regarding main.py and models.py from the .gitignore file

 __You Will be using the [Google App Engine Python tutorial and documentation](https://developers.google.com/appengine/docs/python/gettingstartedpython27/introduction), as well as any other document you see fit to complete the exercise.__